menu

 Cadiz is a very small city located in the state of Kentucky.
 With a population of 2,716 people and five associated neighborhoods, Cadiz is the 158th largest community in Kentucky.

-As is often the case in a small city, Cadiz doesn't have a public transportation system that people use for their commute.
+Cadiz is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Cadiz with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.59% of adults in Cadiz have a bachelor's degree or advanced degree.
+The citizens of Cadiz are slightly less educated than the national average of 21.84% for the average city or town: 14.59% of adults in Cadiz have a bachelor's degree or advanced degree

 Cadiz is a very ethnically-diverse city.
 The people who call Cadiz home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cadiz residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cadiz include English, Irish, German, Scottish, and Scots-Irish.